EmmanuelRoux/ngx-matomo-client/README.md

 ```

 Please note that some features (such as `setEcommerceView`) must be called **before**
 `trackPageView`, so be careful when using router adapter!
+Simpler usage will come in a future version.

 ### Disable tracking in some environments

 You may want to disable tracker in dev environments to avoid tracking some unwanted usage: local dev usage, end-to-end
 tests...

-To do so just set the `disabled` switch:
+To do so just set the `disabled` configuration switch:

 ```typescript
 import { NgModule } from '@angular/core';